 The meeting purpose, or the “why” of the meeting, needs to get at the heart of the reason you’re convening.
-A vague or a biased purpose won’t excite participants or help them understand why they should dedicate their time and energy to your meeting.
+A vague or biased purpose won’t excite participants or help them understand why they should dedicate their time and energy to your meeting.

 Here’s an example: your organization has been losing ground to competitors over the last few quarters.
 When polled, previous clients cite ineffective handling of complaints as the number one reason they left you for the competition.
 You’ve been asked to facilitate a meeting to tackle this situation.
 Good thing your VP has heard such great things about a new complaint tracking system that can be installed right into the company’s existing CRM!
 During your scoping interview, it’s practically all she could talk about, even though major decisions such as this are supposed to be made by the whole team rather than just the boss.